azeezabidoye/trial-celo-composer/readMe.md

 ## Step 4: Setup and configure Metamask

-If you already have Metamask installed on your browser, you can skip this section.
+If you already have Metamask installed on your browser, feel free to skip this section.

 ### Visit Metamask URL